rerun/rerun/modules/stubbs/README.md

 The `default.sh` script sources the `options.sh` script to take care of command line option parsing.

-Users will now be able to specify a "-jumps" argument to the `freddy:dance` command:
+Users will now be able to specify a "--jumps" argument to the `freddy:dance` command:

     $ rerun freddy
     freddy:
     [commands]
      dance: tell freddy to dance
       [options]
-        -jumps <>: "jump #num times"
+        --jumps <>: "jump #num times"

 ### archive